 Fact:

 IVF is one of many options for couples facing infertility.
 Other assisted reproduction methods include intrauterine insemination (IUI), ovulation induction, and the use of donated eggs or sperm.
 The choice of appropriate treatment depends on the specific needs and medical condition of the couple.
-A specialized doctor can help determine the best approach.
+A specialised doctor can help determine the best approach.

 Myth 2: IVF is Always Successful